KEINOS/Dockerfile_of_CoreOS_Transpiler/README.md

 Alpine docker image with CoreOS' transpiler tool.

-- See more about: [CoreOS Container Linux Configuration Transpiler Tool](https://github.com/coreos/container-linux-config-transpiler) @ GitHub

 This dockerfile builds a docker image of a simple "[CoreOS Transpiler](https://github.com/coreos/container-linux-config-transpiler)" container running on Alpine linux.
 Especially for transpiling "CoreOS Container Linux Configuration" file (YAML) to "CoreOS Ignition" file (JSON).

+**NOTE**: The ordinary ["coreos-cloudinit" has been deprecated](https://github.com/coreos/coreos-cloudinit).
+If you want to install "coreos-cloudinit" command to verify/validate the "cloud-config" configuration file, use the "[Configuration transpiler](https://github.com/coreos/container-linux-config-transpiler)" tool or this docker image instead.

+- See more about: [CoreOS Container Linux Configuration Transpiler Tool](https://github.com/coreos/container-linux-config-transpiler) @ GitHub

 ## Pull from DockerHub